Kathmandu: Geography

 Araniko Highway connects Kathmandu to Bhaktapur and onwards to the Chinese border.

 Northeastern Kathmandu with Gaurishankar in background.

 Kathmandu administration

 Kathmandu and adjacent cities are composed of neighbourhoods, which are utilized quite extensively and more familiar among locals.
 However, administratively the city is divided into 32 wards, numbered from 1 to 32.
-Earlier, there were 35 wards which made it the metropolitan city with the largest number of the wards.
+Earlier, there were 35 wards which made it the metropolitan city with the largest number of wards.